 Accommodation for travelers on a budget, family-run minshuku offer a contemporary take on the youth hostel

-Minshuku are family-run, guesthouse-style lodgings in the owner's home, where moderately priced rooms are rented out to visitors.
+Minshuku are often family-run, guesthouse-style lodgings in the owner's home, where moderately priced rooms are rented out to visitors.
 Often located in rural areas and near resorts and vacation spots, minshuku are similar to bed-and-breakfast lodgings, offering visitors on a budget a chance to witness Japanese family life first-hand.

 Other budget accommodation

-Pensions are more upscale accommodations that generally fall somewhere between the homey atmosphere of a minshuku and the more upscale amenities of a hotel.
+Pensions are more elegant accommodations that generally fall somewhere between the homey atmosphere of a minshuku and the more upscale amenities of a hotel.
 They are usually Western in style and situated near ski resorts and other holiday areas.

 Some guesthouses in Tokyo, Kyoto, and other cities have on-site restaurants, bars or cafes open to walk-in tourists and visitors.

-Four- to six-bed dormitories are standard, but all YHA properties have a family room, and some offer single and twin rooms, too.
+Four- to six-bed dormitories are standard, but some YHA properties have a family room, and some offer single and twin rooms, too.
 Most offer both coed lodgings and segregated floors.
 Common areas and bathrooms are shared.

 Japan offers many other kinds of specialist accommodations for travelers on the cheap with capsule hotels, temple stays (shukubo) , and lower-end ryokan being just a few of the options available.